Jason Adam: San Diego Padres

 On July 20, 2017, Adam signed a minor league deal with the San Diego Padres organization.
-Adam pitched 2.0 scoreless innings for the Double-A San Antonio Missions, and appeared in 7 games for the AZL Padres before he was released on August 14, 2017.
+Adam pitched 2.0 scoreless innings for the Double-A San Antonio Missions, and appeared in seven games for the rookie-level Arizona League Padres before he was released on August 14.

 Kansas City Royals (second stint)

 On August 18, 2017, Adam signed a minor league contract with the Kansas City Royals.
 He finished the year with the Northwest Arkansas Naturals, posting a 7.11 ERA in 5 appearances.
 The Royals called up Adam on May 4, 2018, and he made his major league debut the next day.
 In 2018, Adam appeared in 31 games, registering an ERA of 6.12 in 32 1/3 innings.
 On November 30, he was non-tendered by the Royals, making him a free agent.
-On December 17, 2018, the Royals re-signed Adam to a minor league contract.
+On December 17, the Royals re-signed Adam to a minor league contract.

 Toronto Blue Jays

 On March 17, 2019, Adam was traded to the Toronto Blue Jays in exchange for cash considerations.
-He was assigned to AAA Buffalo Bisons and put on the injured list to start the 2019 season.
+He was assigned to the Triple–A Buffalo Bisons and put on the injured list to start the 2019 season.
 On August 1, the Blue Jays selected Adam's contract to the active roster.
 Adam earned his first major league win on August 10, pitching an inning of relief in Toronto's 5–4 victory over the New York Yankees.
 He finished the season with a 2.91 ERA in 23 games with the Blue Jays.
 He gave up the lowest percentage of hard-hit balls of all major league pitchers (20.0%).
 Adam became a free agent on December 2 after being non-tendered by the Blue Jays.